michelderu/astra-express-react/README.md

-# Getting started with DataStax Astra, Express and React
+# Getting started with DataStax Astra, Express and React (for dummies)
+As I didn't create a full stack application before (mostly focussed on backe-end) I decided to figure it out and share my experience in this guide.
+Hence its *for dummies* name 🤩.

 This repository shows an end-to-end way to build a React front-end with an Express middle layer communicating to DataStax Astra.

 ![architecture diagram](images/astra-express-react.png)